thebluelobby/thebluelobby-pre-test/README.md

 - Demonstrate the use of ReactJS concepts such as components, state management, and event handling.
 - Use NestJS to create the backend and set up a PostgreSQL database for storing tasks.
 - Use TypeORM for database interactions
+- You have the freedom to choose the CSS framework of your choice (or no framework at all) but we use Material UI in our projects, so it would be a plus if you use it in your project.

 ### Bonus: